KhAD: Human rights abuses

-KHAD was also accused of human rights abuses in the mid-1980s.
+KhAD was also accused of human rights abuses in the mid-1980s.
 These included the use of torture, the use of predetermined "show trials" to dispose of political prisoners, and widespread arbitrary arrest and detention.
 Secret trials and the execution of prisoners without trial were also common.
 By 1989 KhAD had arrested nearly 150,000 people (although many were released).

 It was especially active and aggressive in the urban centers, especially in Kabul.
 Organizations such as Amnesty International continued to publish detailed reports of KhAD's use of torture and of inhumane conditions in the country's prisons and jails.
-In 1989, the Special Rapporteur of the United Nations Commission on Human Rights visited both Sedarat and Shashdarak, one of many prisons for those arrested by the agency, and found out that the hygienic conditions in these prisons somewhat improved.
+In 1989, the Special Rapporteur of the United Nations Commission on Human Rights (UNCHR) visited both Sedarat and Shashdarak, one of many prisons for those arrested by the agency, and found out that the hygienic conditions in these prisons somewhat improved.

-KHAD also operated eight detention centers in the capital, which were located at KHAD headquarters, at the Ministry of the Interior headquarters, and at a location known as the Central Interrogation Office.
+KhAD also operated eight detention centers in the capital, which were located at KhAD headquarters, at the Ministry of the Interior headquarters, and at a location known as the Central Interrogation Office.
 The most notorious of the Communist-run detention centers was Pul-e-Charkhi prison, where 27,000 political prisoners are thought to have been murdered.
-Recently mass graves of executed prisoners have been uncovered dating back to the Soviet era.
+Recently mass graves of executed prisoners have been uncovered dating back to the Soviet Union era.

-On 29 February 2000, when The Netherlands had no diplomatic mission in Afghanistan, the Dutch Ministry of Foreign Affairs published a disputed report on the involvement of the KhAD on human rights abuses, partly based on secret sources, allegedly biased political sycophants from the side of the Taliban and the Pakistani intelligence agency ISI.
+On 29 February 2000, when The Netherlands had no diplomatic mission in Afghanistan, the Dutch Ministry of Foreign Affairs published a disputed report on the involvement of the KhAD on human rights abuses, partly based on secret sources, allegedly biased political sycophants from the side of the Taliban and the Pakistani Inter-Services Intelligence (ISI).
 Some of its conclusions were already published in the Dutch press before the official publication of the full report.
 This report, quoted frequently in the cases of Afghan asylum seekers to support the exclusion ground of article 1F of the Convention Relating to the Status of Refugees in the national refugee policy of the Netherlands, was also published in an English translation on 26 April 2001.
 In 2008, another report on this matter was published by the UNHCR.
 In this report, some conclusions of the Dutch report were contested.